Introduction to Grocery Inflation Budget Adjusting

 - Coupons, loyalty rewards, taxes, restaurant meals, and food waste are outside the core model unless you reflect them indirectly in your inputs.

-- Household size converts meals into portions, but it does not capture age, appetite, or leftovers.
+- Household size converts meals into portions, but it does not capture age, appetite, leftovers, or how often second helpings happen.

 - The target savings rate is best used as a budgeting prompt rather than as a complete personal-finance forecast.

-Used with those limits in mind, the calculator is still powerful.
-It turns inflation from a vague feeling into a concrete planning conversation: how much more your current grocery habits may cost, whether the change is acceptable, and where you might rebalance spending before cutting back on actual meals.
+Used with those limits in mind, the grocery inflation calculator is still powerful.
+It turns a vague feeling that the supermarket is getting more expensive into a concrete planning conversation: how much more your current food habits may cost, whether the change is acceptable, and where you might rebalance spending before cutting back on actual meals.
+For many households, that is enough to decide whether to shop differently, cook differently, or simply budget a little more room for the weeks when prices are less forgiving.